lazyxeon/Genesis-Code-Protocol/README.md

 Open a notebook from the `notebooks/` folder and follow the instructions to run a full protocol.# Genesis-Recursive-Code-Protocol-
 A recursively-structured, AI-native invention framework, with Tree-of-Thought-based discovery and dual-scientist invention refinement.

+## 🚀 Quickstart

+1. Clone the repo
+2. Open `GCP_v43_7_REA_Edition.md`
+3. Load the protocol into your AI assistant (e.g., ChatGPT, Claude, Grok)
+4. When prompted, reply `Y` to proceed phase-by-phase

+## 🧪 Example Prompt

+> "Run GCP v43.7 and prompt to invent a new AI-enhanced compression algorithm."